-After NSA, WikiLeaks Reveals Alleged CIA Hacking Tools For Cyber Espionage.
+After NSA, WikiLeaks Reveals Alleged CIA Hacking Tools For Cyber Espionage

-WikiLeaks recently released details of CIA’s covert program pertaining to hacking or cyber attack as part of a series of seven installments briefly summarized as the biggest leak of intelligence in history.
+WikiLeaks recently released details of CIA’s covert program about hacking or cyber attack as part of a series of seven installments briefly summarized as the biggest leak of intelligence in history.

-WikiLeaks, led by Julian Assange, had planned a press conference on the internet to present its Vault 7 project but later announced on Twitter that the organization’s platforms had been attacked, leading to the conference being canceled.
+WikiLeaks, led by Julian Assange, had planned a press conference on the internet to present its Vault 7 project, but later announced on Twitter that the organization’s platforms had been attacked, leading to the conference being canceled.
 In a statement, the Australian computer programmer, publisher, and journalist stated that this leak is exceptional from a legal, political and forensic perspective.

 According to WikiLeaks, the CIA recently lost control of most of its hacking arsenal that the agency employs in a cyber war, including malware, viruses, Trojans, remote malware systems, and associated documentation among others.
 Assange warned that the arsenal is now in the hands of hackers, who would be marketing the material.
-The Wikileaks founder reveals that “there is an extreme risk of proliferation in the race accelerated by cyber war”, resulting from the inability of security agencies to control them once they have created them and their “high market value.”
+The Wikileaks founder reveals that “there is an extreme risk of proliferation in the race accelerated by cyber war,” resulting from the inability of security agencies to control them once they have created them and their “high market value.”

 This extraordinary collection, which the group claims amounts to more than several hundred million lines of codes, “gives its possessor all the CIA’s hacking ability,” sources claim.
 The file appears to have been distributed among former hackers and contractors of the US government in an unauthorized manner, one of whom has provided WikiLeaks with portions of the file.